subh-23/Friend-List-Node.js-assignment---2-/README.md

 # Friend List

-This project is based on a assignment for Fullstack intern role at Talentglass.ai
+This REST API project is based on a assignment for the Fullstack intern role at Talentglass.ai

 ## Run Locally